mertpehlivancik/Programming-MarkupLanguages/README.md

 # Programming Languages
-This folder includes programming language exercises.
+This project includes programming language exercises.
+You can reach exercises with changing branch.
 ## Content
 - Java
 - C++